jacopo-minniti/mind.me/README.md

 # mind.me

 ### Your emotions, finally on your side.
-For the connected repo of the webpage, visit this repo: https://calhacks-fe.vercel.app/
+For the connected repo of the webpage, visit: https://github.com/Tig-ranK/calhacks-fe For the deployed webpage, visit: https://calhacks-fe.vercel.app/

 ## What is mind.me
 Mind.me is a pioneering integrated system designed to enhance users’ emotional awareness and empower them to manage and improve their emotional well-being in both the short and long term.